PSDI-UK/psdi-data-conversion/README.md

 Of the constants not defined in this package, the most notable are the names of available converters.
 Each converter has its own name defined in its module within the `psdi_data_conversion.converters` package (e.g. `psdi_data_conversion.converters.atomsk.CONVERTER_ATO`), and these are compiled within the `psdi_data_conversion.converter` module into:

-- `D_REGISTERED_CONVERTERS` - A dict which relates the names of converters to their classes
+- `D_SUPPORTED_CONVERTERS` - A dict which relates the names of all converters supported by this package to their classes
+- `D_REGISTERED_CONVERTERS` - As above, but limited to those converters which can be run on the current machine (e.g. a converter may require a precompiled binary which is only available for certain platforms, and hence it will be in the "supported" dict but not the "registered" dict)
-- `L_REGISTERED_CONVERTERS` - A list of the names of converters
+- `L_SUPPORTED_CONVERTERS`/`L_REGISTERED_CONVERTERS` - Lists of the names of supported/registered converters

 #### `database`